 - 21.1 The admission arrangements for every school must be determined every year for each successive intake.
-Where changes are proposed from the previous year (other than an increase in PAN), these must be consulted on for a minimum of 6 calendar weeks between 1 October and 31 January ahead of determination on or before 28 February in the determination year (as defined by the Code). - 21.2 The admission arrangements for the 2026 intake were determined by the Admission Committee on [•this date will be inserted after determination on or before 28 February 2025, ahead of publication on or before 15 March 2025].
+Where changes are proposed from the previous year (other than an increase in PAN), these must be consulted on for a minimum of 6 calendar weeks between 1 October and 31 January ahead of determination on or before 28 February in the determination year (as defined by the Code). - 21.2 The admission arrangements for the 2026 intake were determined by the Academy Council on February 11th 2025